wahidsadik/avro-phonetic/README.md

 # nodejs-avro-phonetic

-nodejs-avro-phonetic is port [jsAvroPhonetic](https://github.com/dipu-bd/jsAvroPhonetic) for nodejs, minus dependency on jQuery and few bugs.
+nodejs-avro-phonetic is port of [jsAvroPhonetic](https://github.com/dipu-bd/jsAvroPhonetic) for nodejs, minus dependency on jQuery and few bugs.

 # How to use